-2.7 Efficacy
+3.7 Efficacy

-The data requirements for efficacy for a low risk product can differ markedly from those for a conventional product.
+For efficacy it is important to know if a botanical is low risk or not.
+Botanical products that do not receive low risk status should be evaluated as conventional products.
+The data requirements for efficacy for a low risk product can differ markedly from those for a conventional product and are described here.
 At the start of the efficacy evaluation the status of the product (low risk or not) is however not known with certainty.
 In some cases a product based on a low risk substance may not receive low risk status as mitigation measures need to be prescribed due to the risk assessment.